As a champagne blogger, something I am asked all the time is…

 “So what’s your favourite champagne?”

-But technically speaking, Krug Grande Cuvée is a multi-vintage champagne rather than a non-vintage.
-It is actually a remarkable blend of around 120 wines, from the three grape varieties, from ten or more different vintages with a high percentage of reserve wines which you can detect instantly (between 30 and 50%).
+Technically speaking, Krug Grande Cuvée is a prestige cuvée and a multi-vintage champagne rather than a non-vintage.
+The house says the fullness of the Krug flavour simply can’t be expressed in a single year… it is a remarkable blend of around 120 wines, from the three grape varieties, from ten or more different vintages with a high percentage of reserve wines which you can detect instantly (between 30 and 50%).

 I always ask champs-fans to write down what they feel the first time they taste Krug… I want to publish a book of champagne reactions!
 This wine is not about what you taste, but what you feel and how you react to trying it.

 Krug Tasting Notes (166th edition)

 In a few words...
 Indescribably good.
 Champagne orgasm.

 In a few sentences… Tasting Krug for the first time was I had a very visceral response.
 Like love at first sight.. or in this case, first sip.
 The Krug Grande Cuvée is the wine equivalent of a grand opera with a full symphony orchestra.
 It is rich and spicy and nutty, full of ripe fruit and hazelnuts but you can taste some tangy citrus and gingerbread, the strong presence of honey and brioche hint at its remarkable age.

 Moment or mood… any time you are in the mood for a grand opera.
 Opening night, red carpet and ready for drama and music and singing that is so good you will never forget it.

 Where to buy it… The Champagne Gallery stocks Krug for $345 a bottle.